jwellik/tsdatacruncher/README.md

 PYTHON=/home/jwellik/miniconda3/envs/seismology311/bin/python
 $PYTHON $TSDC/run_tsdatacruncher.py --config $TSDC/results/ffrsam/avo/avo.yaml --id $TSDC/results/ffrsam/avo/avo.id --log-file $OUTDIR/avo.log
 ```
-ID and LOG-FILE are also specified in the CONFIG file, but they are defined explicitly here too.
+ID and LOG-FILE are specified in the CONFIG file, but they are defined explicitly here too.

 ## StationID files
 If you specify stationIDs (net.sta.loc.chan) as a file, the file can include other files.
 For example, avo.id can look like this: